redcelltheory/epi-lab/README.md

 -   **`results/`**: The outputs of our analyses.
 This includes `graphics/` (plots, charts) and `reports/` (summaries, articles).
 -   **`scripts/`**: Contains the code (e.g., in R or Python) used to clean the data and perform the statistical analyses, ensuring our results can be independently verified.

+---

 ## 🛠️ Tools & Formats

 -   **Data Files**: Primarily in `.csv` or `.json` formats.
--   **Scripts**: Mostly written in `R` or `Python` using libraries like `pandas`, `ggplot2`, `matplotlib`, and `scipy`.
+-   **Scripts**: Mostly written in `R`, `Python` or `Stata`.
 -   **Documents**: In Markdown (`.md`) or PDF (`.pdf`) format.

 ## 🤝 Contributions

 This is a participatory project, and we welcome contributions!
 Whether it's suggesting a new analysis, helping to clean data, or providing feedback on our methods, your input is valuable.
-Please see the `CONTRIBUTING.md` file for more details on how to get involved.
+Please see the `CONTRIBUTIONS.md` file for more details on how to get involved.
 If you have questions or ideas, feel free to open an issue.